MEF4232/basic-web-pages/README.md

 > * Domain: "example.com"
 > * Path: "/selector.html"
 > * Fragment: "#button-2" ([URL Fragments](https://www.internetingishard.com/html-and-css/css-selectors/#id-selectors))

+> Where to start building a new web page:
+> The separation of content from presentation helps guide this process.
+You need content before you can present it, so your first step is usually to mark up your raw content with HTML tags.
+Once that’s prepared, you’re ready to add class attributes to your elements and style them one-by-one.
+When you discover a need for some extra structure to create a desired layout (e.g., turn a group of elements into a sidebar), that’s when you start wrapping your content in container <div>’s. ([Summary](https://www.internetingishard.com/html-and-css/css-selectors/#summary))

 ## ⬜ Chapter 7 - Floats